FreeCAD/FreeCAD/src/Tools/typing/README.md

 `render.py`. `type_context_rules.py` holds the remaining manual PyCXX context classifications that are not derivable yet.

+The Python API pipeline has one semantic model for both public stubs and API documentation. `python_api/extract.py` combines binding discovery with curated source-adjacent stubs into `ApiModel`; the stub generator and documentation renderers consume that model independently.
+Imports, `TYPE_CHECKING` blocks, helper protocols, and other support declarations remain source-AST merge input rather than becoming public API model symbols.

+The C++ documentation pipeline is intentionally separate: Doxygen XML is normalized into `CppApiModel`, then rendered into MDX and Starlight navigation.
+The Python and C++ models share output conventions but are not forced through a premature generic API abstraction.

 That command writes under `src/Tools/typing/generated/`:

 - `stubs/`: import-shaped public stubs with overlays applied, plus mapped